mitchellurgero/BootWiki/README.md

 ### How to install and use BootWiki for your site

 Boot wiki is very simple to install and use.
 To download, please visit the GitHub: [Boot Wiki Github](https://github.com/mitchellurgero/BootWiki)
 Once downloaded, just unzip the files (or git clone https://github.com/mitchellurgero/BootWiki) to install.
+Modify the config.php to your liking.
+Modify or add pages to "application/pages/" folder.
 It's that simple.

 ### How to create a page